cmdoret/cmdoret.github.io/content/primitive_obsession.md

 > The code in this post was tested under python 3.10.4

 We define a genome as a complex nested structure of built-in types (list, tuple, str, int).
 Then we write a function which will check whether an input read falls on a gene from a given genome.
+All intervals are 0-based and open.

 Even with intuitive variable names (`gene` and not `g`) it takes a lot of mental effort to understand the nesting, and translate the numeric indices (e.g. `gene[1][1]`) into their meaning 🪆.
 This can make the code harder to understand and maintain.